Spoonie Living

 Diane Murray

-Spoonie Living is curated by Diane Murray, a spoonie with a passion for creating resources on topics of all kinds.
-She lives in Portland, OR, with two partners, four cats, and a cute little croissant-fueled niecephew.
+Spoonie Living is curated by Diane Murray, a spoonie from Portland, OR with a passion for creating resources on topics of all kinds.

-Diane has a subclinical connective tissue disorder, Postural Orthostatic Tachycardia Syndrome, Systemic Exertion Intolerance Disease/Chronic Fatigue Syndrome, Small Intestine Bacterial Overgrowth, and Cyclothymia, and expects her collection to only grow as time goes on.
+Diane has a connective tissue disorder, Postural Orthostatic Tachycardia Syndrome, Systemic Exertion Intolerance Disease/Chronic Fatigue Syndrome, Small Intestine Bacterial Overgrowth, probable Mast Cell Activation Syndrome, and Cyclothymia, and expects their collection to only grow as time goes on.

 Inclusion & Social Justice